People

 Sheri Floge, Assistant Professor of Biology, investigates virus-mediated metabolic reprogramming, production and release of small signaling molecules, and biofilm formation in marine cyanobacteria.

-Cristina M. Furdui, Assistant Professor of Internal Medicine (WFUSM).
+Cristina M. Furdui, Professor of Internal Medicine (WFUSM).
 Research is directed towards applying advanced systems biology methodologies to investigate the timing of signaling events in the propagation of receptor tyrosine kinase signaling under normal and pathogenic conditions.
 A second project is aimed at developing new nanokinetics platforms for quantitative monitoring of rapid enzyme kinetics and drug screening assays.

 Martin Guthold, Associate Professor of Physics, contributes expertise in the combination of atomic force microscopy (AFM) and fluorescence microscopy to image and determine the mechanical properties of biological samples; his research is currently funded by the NSF.

-Erin Henslee, Assistant Professor of Engineering, brings expertise in the use of cellular electrophysiology as a tool to characterize, enrich, and separate cells of interest.
+Erin Henslee, Associate Professor of Engineering, brings expertise in the use of cellular electrophysiology as a tool to characterize, enrich, and separate cells of interest.
 Her group focuses on electrokinetic techniques to study the interplay of ionic currents present and how these contribute mechanistically in cellular processes and diseases; her work is funded by NSF.

 Tom Hollis, Professor of Biochemistry addresses questions in nucleic acid metabolism and the processing of DNA to avoid activation of innate immune response using structural and biochemical techniques.